How to Change NAT Type on T-Mobile Home Internet?

 Understanding NAT Type

-Before we delve into the process of changing NAT type on T-Mobile's home internet, let's familiarize ourselves with the different types of NAT.
+Before we talk about how to change the NAT type on T-Mobile's home internet, let's take a look at the different types of NAT.

 A. Definition and Purpose of NAT